-At the bottom right of the menu is an Exit button, which you click to quit the application.
-Next to that is an Options button, which opens a dialog box from which you can control the settings for the application.
-Each of these is named for the application; in Figure 1-6, they're Exit Word and Word Options.
+The bottom-most command in the list is Exit, which quits the application.
+Directly above it is an Options button, which opens a dialog box from which you can control the settings for the application.

 Create a Document

 In Word, Excel, and PowerPoint, a new document (or workbook, or presentation) opens automatically when you start the program.
 You can just start typing or inserting content into it.